-Welcome from the director
+Welcome from the Founder and Strategic Leader

 A WARM WELCOME TO THE WEBSITE OF THE IARS INTERNATIONAL INSTITUTE!

 I’ve had the pleasure of directing IARS since I founded it in 2001 with the support of other young people from across Europe.
 Originally set up as a youth-led NGO, IARS has now expanded its remit to cover three areas of expertise: Youth, Justice and Rights.
 We are acknowledged as one of the world’s leading user-led and youth-focused Institutes.
 We have a mission to give everyone a chance to forge a safer, fairer and more inclusive society.
 We remain focused on empowering the most marginalised communities through direct service delivery, while enabling organisations to achieve, measure and improve their social impact.